The 7 Best Sintra Castles to Visit During Your Trip to Portugal

 However, the Palace itself is not large and the building is practically empty inside which makes the gardens one of the main attractions there.
 It takes between 40 minutes and 1 hour to visit the whole palace and the ticket costs 8 euros per adult.

-Palácio de Queluz
+5. Palácio de Queluz

 Also known as the Versailles of Portugal, Queluz Palace was designed by D. Pedro III in the second half of the 18th century.
-As a summer residence and marked by French and Italian influence, it became a place of leisure and the stages for royal festivities in the summer.
+As a summer residence and marked by French and Italian influence, it became a place of leisure and the stage for royal festivities in the summer.

-After mentioning Versailles, you may guess that they must have beautiful gardens and you are not wrong.
+After mentioning Versailles, you may guess that they must have beautiful gardens, and you are not wrong.

 Entry fee and opening hours